Healthy Chocolate Donuts are a rich and delicious vegan dessert. Full of chocolate, these healthy donuts are a delicious treat and so easy to make!

 - flax egg – You can substitute the flax egg/flax seed meal in this recipe by subbing in two regular eggs.
 I have not tried this recipe using a chia egg.

-- flour - I haven't tried this recipe with other types of flour but you may be able to sub the whole wheat pastry flour for gluten free flour
+- flour – I haven’t tried this recipe with other types of flour but you may be able to sub the for gluten free flour

-- maple syrup - you can sub honey for the maple syrup if you're not vegan or agave nectar
+- – you can sub for the if you’re not vegan or

 - milk – you can sub regular milk or other non-dairy milks in this recipe